Roseville Rosebowl

 What does this mean for you practically?

-- Speaking of warrants for your impacts, you need coherent internal link chains.
+- Internal Links: Speaking of warrants, you need coherent internal link chains.
 Telling me "vote AFF to avoid nuclear war" in your rebuttals isn't enough.
 It's important to answer questions like: War with who?
 When?
-And of course, what's the connection to the AFF's solvency?
-Telling me the "AFF makes capitalism worse" isn't enough; What part of capitalism?
+And of course, what's the link to the AFF?
+Telling me the "AFF perpetuates capitalism " isn't enough.
+What part of capitalism?
 Over-consumption?
 Labor exploitation?
 Extractive logic?
 Wealth hoarding?

-- Advocacy statements and solvency should be clearly and consistently explained and extended for both AFF and NEG (if applicable).
-If you're AFF, that's obviously the whole thing, but just please do make sure to consistently compare the efficacy of the AFF to any alternative NEG advocacies.
+- Solvency: Advocacy statements and solvency should be clearly and consistently explained and extended for both AFF and NEG (if applicable).
+If you're AFF, make it clear why the AFF is mutually exclusive with any alternative NEG advocacies.
+I will catch if your Kritik alternative explanation changes every speech lol.

-- Communicate effectively -- if you're so fast you're unintelligible, or if your Kritik blocks are so dense nobody in the round understands what's going on, that is on you.
+- Communicate effectively -- if you're so fast you're unintelligible, or if your Kritik blocks are so dense that nobody understands what's going on, that is on you.
+I will yell “clear” but only twice.

-- Evidence is really important, but I have a pretty expansive understanding of evidence: storytelling, anecdotes, poetry, dance, journals, zines, prose, scientific journals, history, accounts, common sense thinking, etc. are all forms of evidence that can generate knowledge and prove your arguments.
+- High-quality evidence is really important.
+I have a pretty expansive understanding of evidence: storytelling, anecdotes, poetry, dance, journals, zines, prose, scientific journals, history, accounts, ancestral wisdom, common sense thinking, etc. are all forms of evidence that can generate knowledge and prove your arguments.
+They can also all be contested.

 - Please define your acronyms before you use them!